 We recommend neutering your cat at between 20 and 24 weeks of age but it can be done a little earlier if necessary.

 Neutering your cat is a simple straight forward procedure, so please do not hesitate to contact your local vet to find out how to get your cat neutered.

-If you live in the Bromley area and would like help or advice to get your cat neutered, please call 020 8650 5556 or fill out the online contact form and someone will get back to you.
+If you live in the Bromley area and would like help or advice to get your cat neutered, please call 020 8650 5556 or email firstname.lastname@example.org or fill out the online contact form and someone will get back to you.